vulkano-rs/vulkano-www/content/guide/graphics_pipeline/vertex_shader.md

 The first part of drawing an object with the graphics pipeline is to describe the shape of this object.
-When you think "shape", you may think of squares, circles, etc., but in graphics programming the only shapes that we are going to manipulate are triangles.
+When you think "shape", you may think of squares, circles, etc., but in graphics programming the most common shapes that one will need to work with are triangles.

-> **Note**: Tessellation shaders unlock the possibility to use other polygons, but this is
+> **Note**: Tessellation shaders and alternative `PrimitiveTopology` values unlock the possibility
-> a more advanced topic.
+> to use other polygons, but this is a more advanced topic.

 Each triangle is made of three vertices, and the shape of an object is just a collection of vertices linked together to form triangles.
 For the purpose of this guide, we are only going to